Shift3/standards-and-practices/best-practices/development-tools/docker/README.md

 ### How to tear down Docker

 Tearing down Docker is a little more difficult and has a few more ways to do so.
 If you are not running the containers in detached mode, you can simply `ctrl c` in your terminal and compose will exit gracefully after a few seconds.
-If you are running the containers in detached mode, you will need to run `docker-compose down` in order to stop all of the containers.
-In most cases, simply running down is the way to stop the containers, but if you ever need to destroy the images and volumes, you will need to run `docker-compose down -v`.
+If you are running the containers in detached mode, you will need to run `docker compose down` in order to stop all of the containers.
+In most cases, simply running down is the way to stop the containers, but if you ever need to destroy the images and volumes, you will need to run `docker compose down -v`.
 This command will not only stop the containers, but it will remove any images, volumes, and networks associated with the containers.
 You should only need to use the `-v` flag in rare occasions:

-1. If you need or want to start fresh in a project, `docker-compose down -v` will delete any data related and acts as a “reset” for the project.
+1. If you need or want to start fresh in a project, `docker compose down -v` will delete any data related and acts as a “reset” for the project.
 This is a destructive command and should be used with caution
     1. WARNING - this is completely destructive and you will not get your data back unless you have a backup
 2. You need to reset your database and or change the database credentials
     1. This can be done through your database, but if you do change the user or password used with compose you may need to destroy the DB volume and restart
 3. You want to test the project setup from scratch
     1. This may be helpful if a new teammate is having issues spinning up their project or you have made lots of changes to the project since it was started.

-In general you should be shutting down the containers for your project daily using `docker-compose down`.
+In general you should be shutting down the containers for your project daily using `docker compose down`.
 There may be more cases than listed above why we would also pass in the `-v` flag, but please do so with caution.

 ### How to exec into a Docker container